olamothe/demo-next-js-headless/README.md

 When executing `urlManager.synchronize(window.location.hash.slice(1))`, the `urlManager` will simply try to parse the current `hash`, and apply any initial state it can detect there.

-## Update the hash when search parameters change.
+## Update the hash when search parameters changes

 Since in this example app and we are only interested in synchronizing search parameters on the search page, all the logic reside in `./pages/search.tsx`.